Skip to content

 archcore init

-archcore init auto-detects installed agents and configures MCP for each one.
-It writes the appropriate config file so the agent launches the MCP server on startup.
+archcore init auto-detects installed agents and configures MCP for each one, writing the config file so the agent launches the MCP server on startup.

 Install for all detected agents: